spacemeshos/testnet-guide/ffnet.md

 The logs of the full node managed by the app are saved as `spacemesh-log.txt` in your documents folder.

 ## Helping us to improve Spacemesh
 You can help us to improve Spacemesh by reporting any bug or issue you come across while using the App.
 Learn how to [submit a bug report](issues).
-When submitting report - please always atatch your log file.
+When submitting report - please always attach your log file.

 ## How long will this net run?
 Until we soft launch the open Spacemesh testnet.
 Likely around 2-3 weeks.